-Built on the site of a former presidential retreat, the resort officially opened in 2013.
+Built on the site of a former presidential retreat, Nizuc Resort & Spa officially opened in 2013.
 The modern earth-toned décor, lavish in stone and wood, reflects the gentle spirit of the ancient Mayan culture.
 Within minutes I can feel the stresses of near-constant deadlines and demands of the work week slowly drain away.

 Immediately upon entering my room, an ocean view suite, my eye was drawn to the glass-railed balcony with an upholstered chaise lounge, two wicker chairs, cocktail table (topped with a fertility-god statuette) and a panoramic view of the sea, beach and sunsets.
 The distraction wasn’t overwhelming, however—a king-sized bed layered with lush Egyptian cotton linens and total blackout curtains assured a sound sleep.
 The main room also featured a glass-topped table and two cushioned chairs for dining or computer work as well as a flat-panel television screen, Wi-Fi, radio with docking station, and a credenza housing a mini-bar and Nespresso coffeemaker.
 My hosts welcomed me with a spread of cheese, fruit and a bottle of Santo Tomas barbera wine.

 The bathroom, tucked behind the headboard wall, was larger than many hotel rooms I’ve been in.
 On one side was a louvered closet with drawer and hanging space, a luscious terry robe and a safety box for valuables.
 On the opposite side were a compartmentalized rainfall shower and enclosed toilet.
 Between the two were a dual vanity and deep soaking tub.
 My butler had cautioned that the L’Occitane toiletries were aromatic, but I assured her I would enjoy them.
 The Nizuc-branded, biodegradable mosquito repellant was a comforting touch, but I didn’t get bitten even without it.